rwinston-ibm/tape-automation/rest-over-ethernet/curl/roecurl.md

 <!-- Name of the example script -->
-# GUide for using CURL for REST over Ethernet
+# Guide for using CURL for REST over Ethernet

 <!-- Description of what the example script does -->
 ## Description